19 Pretty Flowers for a Cutting Garden

 (Helianthus annuus, annual)

 Don’t worry; you don’t need to bring a sunflower the size of your head indoors.
-There are dwarf varieties that work perfectly as a cut flower.
+There are dwarf varieties that work perfectly as flowers for a cutting garden.
 Harvest sunflowers once their petals have arched upward.
 Make sure there’s water close—you’ll want to stick the stems in water right away.

 Bells of Ireland